Government procurement in the United States: Sole-source procurement

 A sole-source procurement activity is where a contract is offered to known vendor(s) instead of conducting open competition, and the resulting contract is known as a sole-source contract.
 FAR Part 6 specifically forbids sole-source contracting when it is due to a lack of advanced planning.
+Non-competitive or sole-source federal contracts are primarily governed by the Truth in Negotiations Act (TINA).
+Enacted in 1962, the act requires contractors to provide certified cost or pricing data for contracts exceeding certain thresholds.
+Most recently, the threshold for compliance was increased to $10 million in early 2026 to adjust for inflation and streamline smaller acquisitions.

 There is also a high-cost premium that is added to the cost of an acquisition when a buyer wants a supplier/vendor to rush to execute a contract or push their contract to the head of all other work the contractor/vendor is executing.
 As poor acquisition planning can lead to poor and unjustifiable acquisition outcomes, advance planning is recommended.
 Thus, it is critical to understand the time and resources required to properly plan and execute a federal acquisition: generally, the acquisition of moderate to complex requirements requires at least 120 days.
 Sole-source procurement is generally available where the CO considers that only one supplier is able to meet government needs.
 FAR 6.3 refers to procedures "Other than Full and Open Competition", and requires completion of a Justification and Approval (J&A) document, also called Justification and Authorization, before commencing sole-source negotiations.

 A notice of intent must be issued in accordance with FAR 5.201.
 Other suppliers wishing to challenge the proposed sole-source must submit a timely statement of capability, in order to establish that the government should compete the opportunity.
 Failure to do so will prevent the prospective supplier having standing to challenge the contract award.
 A brief time period for reception of statements of capability such as 5 or 6 days may be reasonable where items are commercially available.